HMS Victory and the materials we have

 She cost £63,176 when launched in May 1765, but was not commissioned and put to sea until 1778.

-Those thirteen years made her wood well seasoned and is the reason she lived so long.
+Those thirteen years made her wood more seasoned and is the reason she's still here today.

 She was constructed from approximately 600 trees, 90% of which were English Oak.
 This equates to 100 acres of woodland.